HannachiHassen/SDLC-Interview-Questions/README.md

 ## What is functional testing
 Functional testing is black-box type of testing geared to functional requirements of an application.
 Test engineers *should* perform functional testing.

+## What is Adhoc testing
+It is a testing phase where the tester tries to break the system by randomly trying the system's functionality.
+It can include negative testing as well.

 ## What is integration testing
 Upon completion of unit testing, integration testing begins.
 Integration testing is black box testing.
 The purpose of integration testing is to ensure distinct components of the application still work in accordance with customer requirements.
 Test cases are developed with the express purpose of exercising the interfaces between the components.
 This activity is carried out by the test team.
 Integration testing is considered complete, when actual results and expected results are either in line or differences are explainable/acceptable based on client input.